shaunaks/python-monasca/README.md

     sudo pip install gunicorn==19.1.0

 Monasca depends on Kafka and ElasticSearch, both requires Java.
-If you do not already have Java, Kafka and ElasticSearch server running, you will have to install these servers.
+If you do not already have Java, Kafka and ElasticSearch running, you will have to install them.
 Please refer to respective document on how to install Java, Kafka and ElasticSearch::

     http://www.java.com